shinyagroove/LoL-Esports-ML/README.md

 # League Of Legends Position Prediction Model

 ## Introduction
-This data science project attempts to create a ML model to predict which role a player played **given the post-game data** using data from professional League of Legends esports matches in 2022.
+This data science project attempts to create a ML model to predict which role a player played given the post-game data using data from professional League of Legends esports matches in 2022.
 The dataset used for this analysis, which is available [here](https://oracleselixir.com/tools/downloads), was originally compiled from detailed match statistics.
 The exploratory data analysis on this dataset can be found [here](https://shinyagroove.github.io/LoL-Esports-Action-Analysis/).

 ---

 ## Framing the Problem

-The problem we want to predict is "**Which role a player played given their post-game data**".
+In order to predict "**the role a player played given their post-game data**", identifying the differences of data between different positions is significant.
 Since the  response variable is `position`, which is a categorical value with multiple classes(i.e. `top`,`mid`, `sup`, `jg`, `bot`), we will use **Classification with multi-class** for this problem.
 As for the metric, because our data is balanced(there will never be a team with 5 ADC),  accuracy is totally OK to handle the situation.

 ***Important Note***: This problem uses post-game data to predict the role of player, we can use any column within this dataset.

 ---